Does Hot Tub Heat up Faster with Jets On? How to Heat Hot Tub Faster

 More efficient heating = Lower cost of heating

-When you are choosing, installing, maintaining, or heating a hot tub, you can take a few extra steps to increase your heating efficiency in the short term and long term.
+When choosing, installing, maintaining, or heating a hot tub, you can take a few extra steps to increase your heating efficiency in the short and long term.

 Does a hot tub heat up faster with the cover on?

-Hot tub covers can also serve the dual purpose of keeping your hot tub cleaner.
-It seals it shut and prevents any dirt, bugs and other debris from getting into the water.
-It will keep it clearer and decrease the need for frequent cleanings.
+Hot tub covers can also serve the dual purpose of cleaning your hot tub.
+They seal it shut and prevent dirt, bugs and other debris from getting into the water.
+This will keep the water clearer and decrease the need for frequent cleanings.

 Keep the temperature steady

 Keeping your hot tub at that temperature will ensure the best use of energy and money.
-At the very most, you can set the tub to 5 degrees below your preferred bathing temperature, but it isn’t recommended that you set it below 90 degrees Fahrenheit.
+At the very least, you can set the tub to 5 degrees below your preferred bathing temperature, but it isn’t recommended to set it below 90 degrees Fahrenheit.

 The time and energy it would take to heat it to your preferred temperature each time are more than the maintenance requires.

 Keeping the hot tub at the perfect temperature allows for one of the great things about them – taking a spontaneous dip.
 I often feel like going in my hot tub on the spur of the moment.
-If I had to turn the temperature up and wait for a few hours to heat the water it would spoil the moment.
+It would spoil the moment if I had to turn the temperature up and wait a few hours to heat the water.

 Keep the hot tub on through all seasons

-Many people wonder if they should be turning their hot tub off and on throughout the year or leave a hot tub on all the time, depending on their usage and their needs.
-While this may seem intuitive, it is actually not such a great idea unless you will not be using it for a while.
+Many people wonder if they should turn their hot tubs off and on throughout the year or leave them on all the time, depending on their usage and needs.
+While this may seem intuitive, it is not such a great idea unless they will not use it for a while.

-Keeping your hot tub on at all times ensures the most efficient use of energy for heating and also keeps it cleaner.
-Hot tubs have very good insulation on the inside around the tub shell so that, coupled with a good cover, helps to retain a great deal of heat.
+Keeping your hot tub on at all times ensures the most efficient use of energy for heating and keeps it cleaner.
+Hot tubs have very good insulation around the tub shell, which, coupled with a good cover, helps retain great heat.

 The circulation of water from the hoses and occasionally the jets keeps the heated water much fresher between uses.
-It can keep things like algae or bacteria from clinging to the shell of the tub as well.
+It can also prevent algae or bacteria from clinging to the tub’s shell.

 Other hot tub information